Actions to Take After Your Employee Engagement Survey

 5 Actions to Take After Your Employee Engagement Survey

-So follow-up action is needed.
+So follow-up action from leaders and managers is needed.

-Then prioritize the list and select the critical few priorities that you can work on in the next six months that have the greatest chance for improvement in your unique situation.
+Then prioritize the list and select the critical few priorities that you can work on in the next 90-days that have the greatest chance for improvement in your unique situation.
 Make sure that you focus on what is in your control and on areas that are directly tied to your company’s strategic priorities.

 The Bottom Line

 Employee engagement action planning is crucial.
 When leaders take engagement survey results seriously and involve workers in solving the problems that come to light, employees trust the system and believe that their leaders care.
-And when leaders follow through on action plans that are co-created in team work groups, employee engagement increases 12 times greater compared to those companies who do not.
+Go ahead and ask the questions as long as you are committed to taking meaningful steps toward improvement with your employees based upon what you learn.

 To learn more about actions to take after your employee engagement survey, download Employee Engagement Mistakes: Are You Aimlessly Engaging Your Employees?